Matariki Network of Universities

 The Matariki Network of Universities (MNU) is an international group of universities that focuses on strong links between research and undergraduate teaching.
 Each member is leading international best practice in research and education based on long academic traditions.
 The MNU was established in 2010 to enable universities to enhance diversity, to share ideas and expertise, and to learn international best practice from each other, recognising the shared commitment to an ethos of excellence in research, scholarship and rounded education.

-Name and research activities
+Name and activities

-Matariki in the Māori language designates the Pleiades star cluster, also known as the Seven Sisters.
-It reflects seven founding member universities in the MNU.
+Matariki is the name in the Māori language for the Pleiades star cluster, also known as the Seven Sisters.
+It reflects the seven founding member universities of the MNU.

-Potential activities for the newly formed network include: